Configuring a Remote Data Processor (v6+)

 - Enter a Name for your RDP

-- RDP Host/IP: enter the hostname or the IP address of the machine where the RDP is installed.
-This address must be accessible for Seed node and Local DP
+- RDP Host/IP: enter the hostname or the IP address of the machine where the RDP is installed

 - [Save]

-4. Download and Run RDP Installer on your Server
+3. Download and Run RDP Installer on Your Server

-- [Download ZIP File] and install RDP on your server
+[Download RDP Installer] and install RDP on your server

 separately without downloading the whole installation package, if your configuration needs to be updated or if you are running multiple RDP services - Click [Get Logs] to view the log file, or alternatively access log files manually: